It was on YouTube that I first heard the meaning of the Tao Te Ching’s opening line: “道可道,非常道”:

 “Isn’t this exactly what I realized in meditation?”

 Laozi lived around 500 BC.
 Buddhism didn’t reach China until 600 years later.
 Yet what he saw aligns with Buddhist teaching.
-There is only one true wisdom in this world, whatever label you stick on it.
+This proved again that there is only one true wisdom in this world, whatever label we stick on it.

-If you use just one word to describe the truth, then that is one word too much.
+What Laozi meant was that the real TRUTH, the Tao, cannot be told.
+If you use just one word to describe it, then that is one word too many, one word away from it.

 So if an enlightened sage demanded I tell him what the truth of the world is, I would look at him, and stay silent.

-Then why so many words preaching the way?
+Then why do I do it?
+Why are there so many scriptures and books preaching the way?

 This world is like a pond.
 Substances of every color interact, give off scents and sounds — endlessly bustling.